 For further details please contact editor Sasha Dugdale firstname.lastname@example.org T. 07707 034862

 About the next issue

-We do not accept original poems in English or unsolicited reviews.
+We do not accept original poems in English or unsolicited reviews, and at present are only accepting submissions related to the open call.
 Publishers of collections of poetry in translation should contact firstname.lastname@example.org with information about forthcoming titles.Please do not send us books for review directly.